neoclide/coc-eslint/Readme.md

 ## Configuration options

 **Notice** these configuration settings allow you to configure the behaviour of the coc-eslint extension.
+They should be set in your `coc-settings.json` file, which can be opened with the `:CocConfig` command.

 - `eslint.enable`: enable/disable ESLint.
 This is enabled by default.
 - `eslint.quiet` - ignore warnings.